kerstinlovisa/ttalps/README.md

 - Run `./MadAnalysis5job input.txt`

 ## Running the .ipynb remotely with Jupyter notebook
-- In lxplus start jupyter notebook with no browser `ipython notebook --no-browser --port=<port-number>`.
+- In lxplus start jupyter notebook with no browser `jupyter notebook --no-browser --port=<port-number>`.
 Specified port number is optional
-- On local computer tunnel the remote local host with `ssh -N -f -L localhost:8888:localhost:<port-number> <username>@lxplus7.cern.ch` and enter password
+- On local computer tunnel the remote local host with `ssh -N -f -L localhost:8888:localhost:<port-number> <username>@lxplus<7xx>.cern.ch`, for current lxplusnumber 7xx, and enter password
 - In browser type `localhost:8888`
+For VS code only first step is needed, then open browser under PORTS is VS code.